 I have completed photographic and/or writing work for the following clients: African Parks Network, Angama Mara, Azura, British Airways Magazine, Bushcamp Company, CapeNature, Classic Portfolio, Chiawa and Old Mondoro, Conservation Lower Zambezi, Getaway Magazine, Grumeti Fund, iSimangaliso Wetland Park, Kwandwe, Legendary Expeditions, Machaba Safaris, Nomad Tanzania, Odzala Discovery Camps, Pride of Table Mountain, Remote Africa, South African National Parks, The Safari Collection, Tanda Tula, Wild Magazine.

 While I am available for commissions, I also undertake my own travels into African wilderness for personal photographic and writing projects.
 Many of the photographs on this website are from my personal adventures into the continent’s wilderness areas.
-I hope I can keep doing these personal journeys into African wilderness, until the day I die.
+I hope I can keep doing these personal journeys into African wilderness.

 To the north of my home in Cape Town lies the massive continent of Africa – all 30 million square kilometres.
 I find it all endlessly fascinating, and quite intimidating.
 Yet like a hyena scouting it’s territory, I have an instinctive desire to know all of Africa’s remaining wild places.